-2) Liechtenstein branches, agents and representative offices of foreign undertakings that perform activities as referred to in (1) a) to i) are also persons subject to due diligence.52

-3) The following persons subject to due diligence shall immediately notify the competent supervisory authority in writing when they have commenced business activities.53

-- a) bureaux de change as referred to in (1) f); - b) lawyers and law firms with an authorisation under the Lawyers Act as well as legal agents as referred to in Art.
-108 of the Lawyers Act who provide services under (1) k);54 - c) lawyers, law firms and legal agents as referred to in (1) m); - d) members of tax consultancy professions as referred to in (1) n) with the exception of trustees and trust companies with an authorisation for the full exercise of their profession in accordance with Art.
+- 7. other activities determined by the Government by ordinance that are not especially suitable to being abused through money laundering, organised crime, and terrorist financing. - 2) Liechtenstein branches, agents and representative offices of foreign undertakings that perform activities as referred to in (1) a) to i) are also persons subject to due diligence.53 - 3) The following persons subject to due diligence shall immediately notify the competent supervisory authority in writing when they have commenced business activities:54 - a) bureaux de change as referred to in (1) f); - b) lawyers and law firms with an authorisation under the Lawyers Act as well as legal agents as referred to in Art.
+108 of the Lawyers Act who provide services under (1) k);55 - c) lawyers, law firms and legal agents as referred to in (1) m); - d) members of tax consultancy professions as referred to in (1) n) with the exception of trustees and trust companies with an authorisation for the full exercise of their profession in accordance with Art.
 3 (1) b) of the Trustee Act; - e) external bookkeepers as referred to in (1) n) with the exception of trustees and trust companies with an authorisation for the full exercise of their profession in accordance with Art.
-3 (1) b) of the Trustee Act; - f) real estate agents as referred to in (1) p); - g) persons trading in goods, as referred to in (1) q). - h) token issuers referred to in (1) s);55 - i) operators of trading platforms for virtual currencies or tokens referred to in (1) t);56
+3 (1) b) of the Trustee Act; - f) real estate agents as referred to in (1) p); - g) persons trading in goods, as referred to in (1) q). - h) Repealed56 - i) operators of trading platforms for non-fungible tokens as referred to in (1) t);57 - k) persons as referred to in (1) u) who trade in works of art or act as intermediaries in the trade in works of art;58 - persons as referred to in (1) b) who hold third-party assets in safe custody as well as rent out premises and containers for the safekeeping of valuables.59